OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/ARC Accessibility Controller/Addon modules/Base module/README.md

 ## Board design choices

-These assembled board here simply takes the headhone jacks and breaks them out to screw terminals with a common ground.
+These assembled board here simply takes the headphone jacks and breaks them out to screw terminals with a common ground.

 ## Assembly